camassia-io/spring-boot-test-dbunit/README.md

 An Open Source Spring Boot DB Unit Integration, based on the popular but no longer maintained [Spring Test Db Unit](https://springtestdbunit.github.io/spring-test-dbunit)

+This library aims to provide a highly customisable, easy to use way of testing the Repository/Database layer of your Spring Boot services using real, or in memory databases.

 This library is written in Kotlin, but can be easily integrated into a Java project.

 ## Getting Started